 Asset Retirement Obligations.
 We own office equipment, broadcasting equipment, leasehold improvements and transmission towers, some of which are located on, or are housed in, leased property or facilities.
 At the conclusion of several of these leases we are obligated to dismantle, remove and otherwise properly dispose of and remediate the facility or property.
 We estimate our asset retirement obligations based upon the net present value of the cash flows of the costs expected to be incurred.
 Asset retirement obligations are recognized as a non-current liability and as a component of the cost of the related asset.
-Changes to our asset retirement obligations resulting from revisions to the timing or the amount of the original undiscounted cash flow estimates are recognized as an increase or decrease in the carrying amount of the asset retirement obligations resulting from accretion of the related property, plant or equipment.
-Changes in asset retirement obligations resulting from accretion of the capitalized cost over the estimated cash flows are recognized as operating expenses.
+Changes to our asset retirement obligations resulting from revisions to the timing or the amount of the original undiscounted cash flow estimates are recognized as an increase or decrease in the carrying amount of the asset retirement obligation and the related asset retirement cost is capitalized as part of the related property, plant or equipment.
+Changes in asset retirement obligations resulting from accretion of the net present value of the estimated cash flows are recognized as operating expenses.
 We recognize depreciation expense of the capitalized cost over the estimated life of the lease.
 Our estimated obligations are due at varying times through 2062.
 The liability recognized for our asset retirement obligations was approximately \$1.1 million and \$0.8 million as of December 31, 2017 and 2016, respectively.
 During the years ended December 31, 2017, 2016 and 2015, we recorded expenses of \$71,000, \$15,000 and \$34,000, respectively, related to our asset retirement obligations.